Bubobubobubobubo/topos/README.md

   - [x] Vim mode.
 - [ ] Optimizations for smaller screens and mobile devices.
 - [ ] Read console log without opening the browser console.
+- [ ] Fix the bug that adds a new line everytime the app is opened

 ## Web Audio